Community Partners Collaborate on Northwest Corner Opioid Report

 The cortex (the brain’s center for executive control) becomes interrupted by survival-oriented instincts.
 These instincts overrule logical thinking, diminish cognitive processing, and decrease the ability to inhibit behavior – even addictive behavior.42

-Joslin Taber is a vibrant, intelligent young woman in recovery.
+Joslin is a vibrant, intelligent young woman in recovery.
 She radiates strength and purpose.
 Her eight-month old son, Elijah, sits in her lap, quietly feeding and teething as she relays her story – a story rife with trauma from a very young age.
 Joslin’s recovery support includes 12-step meetings and weekly sessions with a therapist who specializes in EMDR (Eye Movement Desensitization and Reprocessing), which is a recognized therapy that is an effective form of treatment for trauma and other disturbing experiences.
 She is set to start studying environmental science in college and is really looking forward to that experience.

 Her teenage birth parents struggled with addiction.
 Joslin and her younger brother were given up for adoption when she was about two years old.
 Joslin’s birth mother used drugs throughout the pregnancy.
 She says her first memory was seeing her birth mother hit her adoptive mother and the police taking her birth mother away.

 Joslin says her story really starts when she was in fourth grade.
+After suffering through a very traumatic incident, she said her whole life changed.

 I got pretty good grades and played a lot of sports.
 Sports was my outlet for a while.
 That was my escape from reality until I started getting all these injuries and I couldn’t play as much as I wanted to.
 And that’s when more emotional problems started coming through, and I really didn’t have an outlet.